 4. Incompatible File Formats: Each programmer stores the data in the files in the format as per his choice as there is no standard file format for storing the files.
 Thus, it becomes very difficult to share data among the files having different format.
-Even If some other programmer has to work on a file stored by different programmer, he has first understood the file format of that file and then start working on that file.
+Even If some other programmer has to work on a file stored by different programmer, he hasto first understand the file format of that file and then start working on that file.

 5. Lack of Data Security: The data stored in the database must be protected from unauthorized access.
-Since in traditional File Processing System, the application programs are added to the system on the basis of queries which are not predefined so it is difficult to enforce security measures on these application programs.
+Since in Traditional File Processing System, the application programs are added to the system on the basis of queries which are not predefined so it is difficult to enforce security measures on these application programs.

 6. Lack of data integrity: Data Integrity means data correctness.
 For example: Basic Pay cannot be negative.
 Such type of data constraints can be imposed in the traditional file processing system by writing appropriate code in the application programs.
-But in future, such type of more constraints is to be added, we need to modify the application program and sometimes it is not possible to change the application code.
+But in future, if more constraints are to be added then, we need to modify the application program and sometimes it is not possible to change the application code.
 Thus it may lead to poor data which may result in bad/wrong decisions.

 7. Data Dependency: Data Dependence means it is impossible to change the storage structure without affecting the application program.
-For example, if we change the delimiter separating the fields in the records of a file from tab to double space, we must change the code in the application program that access data from that file as the structure of file get changed.
-This losses the independence of changing the storage structure without changing the application code.
+For example, if we change the delimiter separating the fields in the records of a file from tab to double space, we must change the code in the application program that access data from that file as the structure of file gets changed.
+Due to this we cannot change the storage structure without changing the application code.

 8. Lack of Flexibility: In Traditional File Processing System, programmers are already told about which type of queries need to be answered by the application.
 And programmers code that query using the data files for that application.
-But in the fast moving and competent business environment of today, apart from such regular queries, there is a need for responding to unanticipatory queries, and then the system will fail.
+But in the fast moving and competent business environment of today, apart from such regular queries, there is a need for responding to un-anticipatory queries, and then the system will fail.
 Then the programmer again has to code for such queries.
-Thus it limitation leads to lack of flexibility of the file system.
+Thus this limitation leads to lack of flexibility of the file system.